FINDING A SERIES OR AN AUTHOR:

 As Blood Bound begins, Liv's current life doesn't conform to her motto because she is bound to the mob leader Ruben Cavazos, who is a powerful Binder.
 Although some of the Skilled bind themselves to the mob for money and power, Liv's motivation was much different.
 Cavazos put her in a position in which she was forced to bind herself to him in order to keep someone she loved from harm.
 (Sorry, I can't tell you more.
 That would spoil the story for you.)
 Cavazos is a cruel and vicious man—kind of like Tony Soprano, but with the added threat of magical Skills.
 Liv's primary job for Cavazos is to track down his young son, who was spirited away by his mother, who used to be Cavazos's mistress.
 Liv has been unsuccessfully trying to track the child for a year and a half, and she has just six more months before her contract ends.
 If she doesn't find the child by then, things will get much worse for her with Cavazos.
 The scenes between Liv and Cavazos are disturbing, with physical violence on both sides, but with Liv always getting the worst of it.

 Liv's love life has been terrible for the past six years, ever since she was forced to dump her long-time boyfriend, Cameron (Cam) Caballero.
 Cam is also a Tracker whose specialty is Name Tracking.
 If Cam has a person's full name, he can find them anywhere.
 We don't discover why Liv left Cam until deep into the book, but, trust me, it's a big payoff.
-Cam is still deeply in love with Liv, and he'll do just about anything to win her back.
-The chemistry between Liv and Cam is sizzling, with just the right amount of sexual tension running through all of their scenes.
-Both Liv and Cam are keeping a lot of secrets from one another, and some of the revelations could be devastating to their future relationship.

 Early in Blood Bound, Cam shows up at Liv's office with Anne, one of Liv's childhood friends.
 Anne and Liv, along with two of their friends, accidentally bound themselves to help one another back when they were teens, and Anne uses that binding to coerce Liv into tracking her husband's murderer.
 She also forces Liv to partner with Cam for the investigation.
 As the plot thickens, Anne's daughter is put in jeopardy, and Liv and Cam are caught in a confrontation between the Tower and Cavazos crime syndicates.
 Liv and Cam must try to get around the various oaths that bind them so that they can rescue the girl and begin to trust—and love—each other once again.